brycepaquette/CS1331/README.md

-# CS1331xI
+# CS1331
-Edx Course from Georgia Tech - Introduction to Object-Oriented Programming with Java I: Foundations and Syntax Basics
+Edx Professional Certificate from Georgia Tech - Introduction to Object-Oriented Programming with Java